DrZhivago1/DocWorld/README.md

 	IF "[TWC]Cupro's Stones 1.0" AND "MBS Faux Rock (Un-Unofficial) with smoothing" are installed:
 		Change textures used to match cupro stones for Faux Rock.

+	IF "[TWC]Cupro's Stones 1.0" AND "Simply More Bridges" are installed:
+		Add all stone types to bridges and match stone colors.

 	IF "Expanded Woodworking" AND "[RF] Fertile Fields [1.0]" are installed:
 		'Stuffs' the compost bin and applies texture masks.